 The 3-Week Retake Plan

-If you can get a slot 2–4 weeks out (via Queue Jumper or a lucky cancellation), this is the plan that gets 94% of L-Plate users across the line on their retake:
+If your next appointment is a few weeks out, this is the plan that gets 94% of L-Plate users across the line on their retake:

 - Week 1 — Diagnose.
 Start with a free mock test.
 Ignore the score.
 Look at which categories you lost marks in.
 That’s your hit list.